JGM01/raytracer/README.md

 # Ray Tracing in a Weekend

-Ray tracer current status: Renders sphere colored by it's normal vectors
+Ray tracer current status: Renders sphere colored by it's normal vectors, and multiple spheres can be added somewhat easily.

 In an attempt to become more familiar with the math involved in ray tracing, I am following ray tracing in a weekend.